barndollarmusic/kontakt-tools/transpose-range/README.md

 ## Setup Instructions

-1. In the code block below this list, click on the copy button that appears in the upper right corner.
+1. In the code block below this list, click on the copy button that appears in the upper right corner to copy the script code to your clipboard.

-2. Open Kontakt (or Kontakt Player) and click the **KSP** button toward the top.
+2. Open Kontakt (or Kontakt Player) and click the **KSP** button toward the top to open the Multi Script editor.

-3. TODO: Finish these instructions.
+3. Click the **Edit** button in the lower left corner of the editor, which will open a big text area.
+Then paste the script code you copied in step 1 into that text area with **Ctrl V** or **⌘ V**.

+4. Click the **Apply** button.
+Then click **Edit** again to collapse the code view.

+5. Now click the **Preset** menu and select **Save preset...**, which should open up a file save dialog that is opened to a `Multiscripts` subfolder of your Kontakt user presets.
+Double click on the `Transform` subfolder (since that's the type of script this is), then save this script as `Transpose Range.nkp`.

+6. Note that if you have multiple versions of Kontakt (*e.g.* Kontakt 6 and Kontakt 7), you will have to repeat these steps for each version, since these presets are not shared automatically.

 ```text
 {***********************************************************